bytecodealliance/rfcs/accepted/rfc-process.md

 ## What goes into an RFC?

-RFCs will follow a format inspired by Rust, but significantly simplified.
-RFCs are markdown files containing the following sections (which will be laid out in a template file):

-*   **Summary**.
-A ~one paragraph overview of the RFC.
-*   **Motivation**.
-What problem does the RFC solve?
-*   **Proposal**.
-The meat of the RFC.
-*   **Rationale and alternatives**.
-A discussion of tradeoffs: why was the proposal chosen, rather than alternatives?
-*   **Open questions**.
-Often an RFC is initially created with a broad proposal but some gaps that need community input to fill in.
+In general, an RFC is a single markdown file with a number of required sections.
+Many RFCs should begin as _drafts_, to encourage early discussion about the approach and only a sketch of a proposal.
+Full RFCs contain a fleshed-out proposal and more discussion around rationale and alternatives.

+Template files for both draft and full RFCs will be available in the repository root.

 ### Draft RFCs

 It is encouraged to use the RFC process to discuss ideas early in the design phase, before a _full_ proposal is ready.
-Such RFCs should be marked as [a draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests), and contain the following sections:
+Such RFCs should be marked as [a draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests), and contain a markdown file with the following sections:

 *   **Motivation**.
 What problem are you ultimately hoping to solve?
 *   **Proposal sketch**.
 At least a short sketch of a possible approach.
 Beginning discussion without _any_ proposal tends to be unproductive.
 *   **Open questions**.
 This section is especially important for draft RFCs: it’s where you highlight the key issues you are hoping that discussion will address.

 RFCs cannot be merged in draft form.
 Before any motion to merge, the draft should be revised to include all required RFC sections, and the PR should be changed to a standard GitHub PR.

+### Full RFCs

+Full RFCs are markdown files containing the following sections (which will be laid out in a template file):

+*   **Summary**.
+A ~one paragraph overview of the RFC.
+*   **Motivation**.
+What problem does the RFC solve?
+*   **Proposal**.
+The meat of the RFC.
+*   **Rationale and alternatives**.
+A discussion of tradeoffs: why was the proposal chosen, rather than alternatives?
+*   **Open questions**.
+Often an RFC is initially created with a broad proposal but some gaps that need community input to fill in.

 ## What requires an RFC?